-Also, even though your network might use the same type of 4-wire twistedpair cabling, do not connect the extender to 10BASE-T Ethernet devices or any other network equipment.
-Doing so will virtually destroy the extender's circuitry and could also damage the attached equipment.
+Also, even though your network might use the same type of 4-wire twisted-pair cabling, do not connect the Rackmount Extender to 10BASE-T Ethernet devices or any other network equipment.
+Doing so will virtually destroy the Extender's circuitry and could also damage the attached equipment.

-The extender is designed for use up to a maximum cable length of 1000 ft.
-At this length the video quality should be acceptable even at a screen resolution of $1024 \times 768$ and a refresh rate of 75 Hz.
+The Extender is designed for use up to a maximum cable length of 300 m (1000 ft.)
+At this length the video quality should be acceptable even at a screen resolution of 1024×768 and a refresh rate of 75 Hz.

-Although a single continuous length of interconnect cable is preferable, it's possible to operate an extender system if the Local and Remote Units are connected through multiple patch panels.
+Although a single continuous length of interconnect cable is preferable, it's possible to operate an Extender system if the Local and Remote Units are connected through multiple patch panels.
 However, the more patch panels the cable is routed through, the greater the probability that the video signal will be degraded.

-The extender has been tested and found to work, in certain situations, with 4-pair Category 3 cable or with four pairs of 25-pair UTP trunk cables instead of 4-pair Category 5 cable.
+The Extender has been tested and found to work, in certain situations, with 4-pair Category 3 cable or with four pairs of 25-pair UTP trunk cables instead of 4-pair Category 5 cable.
 We do not recommend such installations; if you want to experiment with them, do so at your own risk.